sbrisson-sudo/BigWham_dev/README.md

 ### Philosophy

 BigWham handles the creation of the hierarchical matrix representation (otherwise dense) of the BIE, and allows to perform matrix-vector product on the resulting matrix.
-For this, it needs a mesh, a kernel description string, some properties of the kernel (e.g. Elastic constants), and some numerical parameters controlling the construction & accuracy of the Hierarchical matrix representation.
+For this, it needs a mesh, a kernel description string, some properties of the kernel (e.g. elastic constants), and some numerical parameters controlling the construction & accuracy of the Hierarchical matrix representation.
-It must be combined with external iterative solvers (gmres, bicgstab) for the solution of the linear system resulting from the BIE discretization.
+It must be combined with external iterative solvers (e.g. gmres, bicgstab) for the solution of the linear system resulting from the BIE discretization.
 Interface to the diagonal of the matrix, or the full-blocks part of the matrix (as a sparse matrix) allow the user to built efficient pre-conditioners (simple Jacobi by inverting the diagonal, or ILUT using the sparse matrix containing the full-blocks).
 For most kernels, BigWham has the capabilities to compute the resulting fields (knowing the solution on the 'source' mesh) at remote observation points (point 'observation' mesh): displacements and stresses (strain can be obtained from stresses).
 The library has also the capability (for some kernels) to create rectangular hierarchical matrix for  source and receiver elements meshes (of different sizes) of similar type (e.g. segment/segment).

 The number of threads used by the library can be controlled independently of the OMP_NUM_THREADS global environment variable.
-This is potentially useful when used in combination with other libraries (such as numpy, scipy).
+This is possibly useful when used in combination with other libraries (such as numpy, scipy).

 ### Documentation

-'The code is the documentation' (sic).
-Some useful tips can be found in the wiki pages.
+Some basic examples of useage can be found in the [wiki pages](https://github.com/GeoEnergyLab-EPFL/BigWham/wiki).

-A pdf outlining the underlying collocation boundary element formulation can be found here.

-Tutorials (using the Python API) consisting of a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials.
+Tutorials and examples (using the Python API) comprising a number of illustrating examples can be found at https://github.com/GeoEnergyLab-EPFL/Bigwham-Tutorials.
+This is primary resource to understand the useage of the high-level interface of the library - dedicated to fracture problems.

+For low-level parts of the library, 'the code is the documentation'.

 ### Compilation
 How-to's compile BigWham for different architecture (MaxOSX, Linux) can be found in the [wiki pages](https://github.com/GeoEnergyLab-EPFL/BigWham/wiki) of this GitHub repo.